Hacksore/must-star-action/README.md

-# must-star
+# must-star-action

+This will prevent noobs from raising an issue/pr if they have not starred it, it will instantly close the issue or PR.

-example of how to use
+### example of how to use

 ```yaml
 name: Check Stars on PRs and Issues